Skip to Main Content

 Effective tissue repair after injury or harm

-BMAC actually promotes healing of damaged tissue, so it address the root cause of pain rather than just being a temporary pain solution.
+BMAC actually promotes the healing of damaged tissue, so it addresses the root cause of pain rather than just being a temporary pain solution.

 Decreased long-term orthopedic conditions

-BMAC procedures can dramatically reduce the need for orthopedics surgeries and save many patients from risky steroid injections and invasive surgeries.
+BMAC procedures can dramatically reduce the need for orthopedic surgeries and save many patients from risky steroid injections and invasive surgeries.

 Recovery from BMAC procedures is much quicker than most surgeries.